Frequently Asked Questions

 |---|---|

-The FEEN format is the same for both—the Rule System determines whether drops are legal.
+The FEEN format is the same for both—the Rule System determines whether drops are Legal Moves.

 Implementation Questions